GMX9/gmx-socials-js/README.md

 ### How to use:

-First, set the socials you want to use and their link:
+First, set the socials you want to use:
 ```
  <script>
     // Social Name => Link